A Step-by-Step Guide for the First-Time Hunter & Shooters

 Several states offer nonresident hunters the option of purchasing an out of state hunting license, albeit usually at increased cost.
 Out of state hunters place a greater demand on limited local resources that, in the view of many state agencies, justifies a price hike for licenses, permits, and tags.
 Some hunters routinely harvest game out of state, while others might make a huge investment to participate in a once-in-a-lifetime hunt.

-Modern hunters employ a wide variety of weapons across all parts of the country.
-Some specialists and enthusiasts prefer to use antiquated weapons, such as spears, but most of America’s mainstream hunters tend to opt for conventional options, such as bows and guns.
+Modern hunters employ a wide variety of firearms across all parts of the country.
+Some specialists and enthusiasts prefer to use antiquated firearms, such as spears, but most of America’s mainstream hunters tend to opt for conventional options, such as bows and guns.
 Regardless of preference, today’s hunters are taking part in a tradition dating back thousands of years.

 Firearms are the most popular method used to fall game today.
 They are incredibly varied, with size, power, weight, and range differing per individual application.
 Hunting firearms are generally divided between the two broad categories of long guns and handguns (pistols).
 Long guns are usually fired from the shoulder and require the use of two hands, while pistols may be fired single-handed.
 Long guns are generally more powerful and accurate than handguns, which are primarily used as sidearms (although some people opt to hunt exclusively with pistols).

-Revolvers typically hold six bullets in a rotating cylinder that aligns with the firing mechanism as the weapon is cocked or discharged, including everything from old school “six-shooters” to double-action magnums.
+Revolvers typically hold six bullets in a rotating cylinder that aligns with the firing mechanism as the firearm is cocked or discharged, including everything from old school “six-shooters” to double-action magnums.

 Springfield Armory 1911

 Autoloaders are semi-automatic pistols that feed ammunition from an ejectable magazine with each subsequent pull of the trigger.
 Many soldiers and police officers usually carry autoloading pistols while on duty.